RainbowVille/minegasm/docs/index.md

 4. Turn on the device.
 5. Start Minecraft and connect to a world.
 If everything works properly, your device should vibrate once when you enter the world.
 6. Have fun!

+## Supported Devices
+In theory, this mod should be compatible with any devices on this list: [IoST Index – Vibrators with Buttplug.io Support](https://iostindex.com/?filter0ButtplugSupport=4&filter1Features=OutputsVibrators)

+It has been confirmed to work with:
+- Lovense Hush